deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 Solving OOD generalization would be a huge boon, economically.
 Upkeep costs in AI companies are generally much higher than in tradiational software companies, because of this.

+#### What is a symbol?

+Not discrete latent variables.
+Models represented as programs.

 ### Level 2: Causality and broad generalization